 Located on the Bund, the French Consulate building was on the cross of the Quai de France (French Bund) and the Rue du Consulat (Consulate street, today Jinling lu).
 As explained in post “Former Shanghai French Consulate (Part 1)“, the Consulate moved to this plot in 1861.
 A new building was erected in 1896, when Paul Claudel was Consul General.

-The new building was of neo-classical style, matching buildings on the Bund, a few hundred meters away.
-It was asymmetrical with a round extension on the side on Rue du Consulat.
-Actual French people were only a few hundreds in the French concession at that time.
+The new building was of neo-classical style, matching buildings on the Bund of the International Settlement, a few hundred meters away.
+It was asymmetrical with a round extension on the side on Rue du Consulat (on the left side, today Jinglin Dong Lu).

 The building was the office of the French Consul as well as his family home.
 If the area was not so busy when this consulate building opened, it was very different in the 1930s as Jacqueline Meyrier, daughter of Consul General Gustave Meyrier ,who was born in Shanghai in 1927 and lived in Shanghai from 1932 to 1936 and from 1945 to 1950.
 As stated in her interview by Didier Pujol, “She remembers the noise coming from the Quai de France which was always filled with coolies carrying loads off the boats.”
 The Rue du Consulat was the main road in the East of the French Concession, and was next to Route Colbert were the godown (warehouse) of Butterfield and Swire was located, so the area must have indeed been noisy.